|What is Rotary?

 Rotary is short for Rotary International a worldwide association of local clubs for men and women in business or the professions who: provide humanitarian service to the community at local, national and international level; encourage high ethical standards in all vocations; and work for goodwill and peace in the world.

 Rotary was founded by Paul Harris in 1905 and now has over 1.2 million members in more than 29,000 clubs in 159 countries and 35 geographical regions.
-There are 1,800 clubs in Great Britain and Ireland with over 61,000 members.
+There are 1,800 clubs in Great Britain and Ireland with a total of over 61,000 members.

 Who are we?